trezker/chat/README.md

-# dateone
+# Chat

-Website for dating
+Website for Chatting

-There's already a site called onedate.
-Name suggestions
-Mingle
-Party
-Ember
-Pendant
-Clasp
-Harmonize
-Datemood